WICG/view-transitions/explainer.md

 An alternate approach to the setup described in [Animating Box Decoration CSS Properties](#live-animatable-properties) is to support this natively in the browser by introducing a new `content-element()` function.
 This function would behave similarly to the `element()` function except skipping the following properties when painting the element: box decorations and visual effects which generate a stacking context.
 The image would also be sized to the element's content-box (as opposed to the border-box used by the element() function).
 The motivation for supporting this natively would be to make these properties animatable instead of requiring developers to implement it themselves.

 # Security/Privacy Considerations
-The security considerations below are limited to same-origin transitions :
+The security considerations below cover same-origin transitions.
+These are a subset of what's required for cross-origin transitions :

 * Script can never read pixel content for images generated using the element() function.
 This is necessary since the document may embed cross-origin content (iframes, CORS resources, etc.) and multiple restricted user information (visited links history, dictionary used for spell check, etc.)
 * The Live Animatable Properties could reference resources which are restricted in the new document for an MPA navigation.
 For example, the old page may use a cross-origin image for border-image which can't be accessed by the new page due to differences in [COEP](https://wicg.github.io/cross-origin-embedder-policy/).
 Fetching these styles will fail on the new page.
 For same-origin navigations, the developer already has knowledge of the cross-origin policy on the new page.
 They can ensure not to reference cross-origin resources in the properties made live.